 The search for premises started where the interest began, at the Museum of Kent Life.
 There were, however, no existing buildings that could be easily adapted to house a brewery.
 Another location had to be found.
 Andrew was keen on developing a visitor area within the Brewery so the next approach was made to the Historic Dockyard, Chatham.

 The Dockyard proved fruitful with the present warehouse unit being suggested.
-It seemed ideal having the right size, a good location, it was central to a catchment of potential customers and had good road connections including a proposed Medway Tunnel nearby.
+It seemed ideal having the right size, a good location, was central to a catchment of potential customers and had good road connections including a proposed Medway Tunnel nearby.

-The unit became available in January 1995 and after preparation works the Brewery, a refurbished 5 barrel kit, was installed on 9th February.
-The equipment, supplied by Total Brewing International of Worcester comprises a 7 barrel Mash Tun with 5 barrel Copper, Hot Liquor Tank, and 3 Fermentation Vessels.
+The unit became available in January 1995 and after preparation works the Brewery, a refurbished 5BBL plant, was installed on 9th February.
+The equipment, supplied by Total Brewing International of Worcester comprises a 7BBL Mash Tun with 5BBL Copper, Hot Liquor Tank, and 3 Fermentation Vessels.

 Andrew decided on the name for the brewery after discovering that the HMS Victory was built in the Dockyard, this having been the "Flagship" of the famous Admiral Horatio Nelson.

 An award has recently been gained at the Small Independent Brewers Association South East Beer Festival held at Hove, Sussex on 24th/25th November.
-In a blind tasting competition by a panel of judges, including the Head Brewer of Harveys Brewery and the Ex Head Brewer of King & Barnes Brewery, the brewery's Capstan Ale (3.8%) came 1st in the "Standard Bitter" class.
-In addition a separate voting by visitors to the Festival for "the peoples choice" made the Crows Nest Ale (4.8%) 2nd overall.
+In a blind-tasting competition by a panel of judges, including the Head Brewer of Harveys Brewery and the Ex-Head Brewer of King & Barnes Brewery, the brewery's Capstan Ale (3.8%) came 1st in the "Standard Bitter" class.
+In addition, a separate voting by visitors to the Festival for "the people's choice" made the Crows Nest Ale (4.8%) 2nd overall.

 Beers Brewed

 We do not maintain a list of beers brewed by each brewery.
-There may be a list on the brewery's own website and we suggest you also visit the entry for The Flagship Brewery Ltd on the independent www.beermad.org.uk.
+There may be a list on the brewery's own website.
+For historical information, we suggest you also visit the brewery page on the unfortunately no longer updated Beermad.

 The information contained above was believed to be correct at the date indicated.
 However we accept no responsibility for any false, misleading or inaccurate information within this site.
 We are not The Flagship Brewery Ltd and have no connection with them.
 This is not their official web site.
-If you believe any of the above information to be wrong, then let us at www.quaffale.org.uk know by mailing us.
+If you believe any of the above information to be wrong, then let us at www.quaffale.org.uk know by contacting us.

 All Trademarks and logos are recognized as the property of their owners.